MingoMango17/CMSC134-Writeups/Writeup 2/writeup.md

 It is quite funny to see phishing sites gets blasted with random username and passwords.
 They deserve it well.

+## CAPTCHA hell for normies

+CAPTCHAs are not only annoying for the internet hermits out there, but are also hella annoying for those who are trying to browse the internet casually.

+Imagine trying to log in to your favorite site after a long day at work, only to be greeted with a "Click on the traffic lights" CAPTCHA.
+Who wouldn't get annoyed at that?

+Expending effort to finish the CAPTCHA, you are then notified that you need to verify again, making you want to scream.

+Eventually, you succumb to this endless loop of CAPTHCAs that makes you want to pull your hair off.

+Of course, the scenario above is highly exaggerated, but this is what countless casual internet users feel everytime when they meet with these CAPTCHAs that are  more forgiving when you are a bot than human.

 ## This writeup is definitely not written by a bot

-Okay, so there are good and there bad for CAPTCHAs.
+Okay, so there is good and bad when we use CAPTCHAs.
 But we still hate them.
-Since there are now more bots than humans, CAPTCHA is a requirement.
+And since there are now more bots than humans, CAPTCHA is inevitably a requirement.

-*So, are CAPTCHAs worth it?*
+*But that begs the question, are CAPTCHAs worth it?*

 Eh, it really depends on which point of view we are looking at.
 If majority uses CAPTCHAs to deter bots, spammers, and bruteforce attacks then they are worth it as the owner of a service.